Who Is Viola Davis?

 After a few feature film parts, Davis caught the attention of critics with her small role in 2002's Antwone Fisher.
 She made the most out of her one scene in the film, in which she barely speaks.
 Her turn as the mother of a troubled navy sailor (Derek Luke) brought her critical praise and an Independent Spirit Award nomination.

-In 2008, Davis' career reached new heights with her nuanced performance in Doubt.
+In 2008 Davis' career reached new heights with her nuanced performance in Doubt.
 She, once again, made a tremendous impression with a small supporting role, and showed she could hold her own against some of Hollywood's greatest talents.
-In the film, Davis played the mother of a boy who may have been sexually assaulted by a priest (played by Philip Seymour Hoffman) at his Catholic school.
+In the film, Davis played the mother of a boy who may have been sexually assaulted by a priest (played by Phillip Seymour Hoffman) at his Catholic school.
 She delivered an especially strong performance, as her character clashes with the school's principal (Meryl Streep) over her son and the alleged crime.
 For her work, Davis received an Academy Award nomination for Best Supporting Actress.

 Returning to the stage, Davis gave another show-stopping performance in Fences in 2010.
 She co-starred with Denzel Washington in this revival of the August Wilson play, portraying the wife in a long-married couple whose relationship is falling apart.
 The pair had great chemistry together, creating a believable and compelling portrait of a struggling marriage undone by infidelity.
 Both Davis and Washington won Tony Awards for their work on the production.